-Most budtenders will also have personal tales about their own usage of the store’s product – This is an old and commonplace sales tactic, as personal anecdotes often make a consumer feel more at ease and interested in a purchase if they have a first-hand testimonial to the product’s effectiveness & effects.
+Most budtenders will also have personal tales about their own usage of the store’s product – This is an old and commonplace sales tactic, as personal anecdotes often make a consumer feel more at ease and interested in a purchase if they have a first-hand testimonial to the product’s potency and effects.

 Honesty & Personality

 As you become the face of the dispensary, though, be both earnest and honest – A customer must be able to trust you and your recommendations, so make sure you’ve listened to the clients needs and never try to push products they don’t want or require.
 Trust goes a long way toward building repeat business.

 Ultimately, being a good budtender takes more than customer service skills.
 Budtenders should be able to talk about the history of cannabis use, the benefits of medical marijuana, and the latest cannabis industry and cannabis culture trends.
 Make sure to look into cannabis-related magazines and websites, and follow industry leaders blogs & social media accounts.
 If you’re able,try to visit industry trade shows, and keep up with accolades given to specific strains; solid background information on competition-winning cannabis strains will go a long way in winning over your patients/customers.